Skip to main content

 What can be done to rectify these accessibility issues

-This leaves us with the main question of why websites are inaccessible for ticket purchases?
+This leaves us with the main question: Why are websites inaccessible for ticket purchases?
 Is there a reason that this can’t be done, with so many companies facing the same problem?
-The answer is yes, it can be done, and these accessibility barriers can be rectified very easily; providing businesses turn to an agency who are experts in the accessibility industry.
+The answer is yes, it can be done, and these accessibility barriers can be rectified very easily, provided businesses turn to an agency that is expert in the accessibility industry.

 In turn, giving freedom and independence so that everyone can experience the joy that live entertainment brings.